close

 For individuals with specific dietary needs, there are several modifications that can be made to accommodate Dominican breakfast foods.
 For example, those with gluten intolerance can opt for gluten-free bread or oatmeal instead of traditional wheat bread.
 Those who are lactose intolerant can choose lactose-free milk or dairy alternatives.

-See also Discover the Delights of Dominican Cuisine: A Culinary Journey of Flavors and Traditions
+See also Sopa de Caracol: A Culinary Journey of History, Culture, and Taste

 For vegans, there are plant-based options such as tofu scramble, vegetable-filled omelets, and fruit smoothies.